beamly/terraform-provider-gocd/README.md

 > The expectation is to resolve all critical issues within 48 hours and all other issues within 5 business days.

+## Migration

+This provider usees [Semantic Versioning](https://semver.org/) where significant breaking changes are introduced in new major versions.
+For details on such breaking changes and how to migrate your Terraform configuration, please consult [MIGRATION.md](MIGRATION.md).

 ## Components

  - Data